On the homotopy type of a cofibred category: Other examples and applications

 where the isomorphism $\cong$ is that induced by $\mu$ (cf. \ref{m}).
 The second sheet of this spectral sequence is obtained by computing the horizontal homology ($n$-direction).
 In degree $m,n$ this is equal to $H_nH_m(C_fE)=H_n(B,H_m(F))$.
 Finally, by the generalized Eilenberg-Zilber theorem (cf. \cite[IV,2.5]{gj}) the homology of the total complex $H_{m+n}(Tot(C_fE))$ is isomorphic to the homology of the diagonal $H_{m+n}(d(\Z N_fE))$, which equals $H_{m+n}(E)$ since $d(N_fE)$ and $NE$ are homotopic (cf. \ref{thm2}).
 This completes the proof. \end{proof}

-Suppose now that $\xi=(p:E\to B)$ is a fibration whose fibers are homologicaly trivial, namely $H_m(E_b)=0$ if $m>0$ and $H_0(E_b)=\Z$ for all object $b$ of $B$.
+Suppose now that $\xi=(p:E\to B)$ is a fibration whose fibers are homologically trivial, namely $H_m(E_b)=0$ if $m>0$ and $H_0(E_b)=\Z$ for all objects $b$ of $B$.
 If $m>0$ then the functors $H_m(F)$ are constant and equal to $0$, so the second sheet of the spectral sequence $X$ of \ref{spectral sequence} is

 It follows that $X^\infty=X^2$ and thus the homology of $E$ is that of $B$.
 It is not hard to see that $p_*:H_n(E)\to H_n(B)$ is actually the isomorphism.

 \begin{corollary} If a fibration $\xi=(p:E\to B)$ is such that the fibers $E_b$ are homologically trivial, then $p_*:H_n(E)\xto\sim H_n(B)$ is an isomorphism for all $n\geq 0$. \end{corollary}